If you do not remember your username or password, the system can send them to you. Please provide the email address you registered with.

 Please do not mail cash donations.
 You can write a personal check† for any cash you receive.
 To turn in your donations, you can mail or drop off your donations at the chapter office:

 †Checks should be made out to the National MS Society.
 For accurate and speedy accounting, please write the participant's name and "2017 BP MS 150" on the memo line of each personal/business check, cashier's check, or money order.
 Please also fill out the Donation Form and submit it along with your donations.

 You may also make online donations, including donations to your own fundraising account, by clicking the "Donate" button on the BP MS 150 website and entering the participant's name in the search box; a link to the participant's personal page will come up, from which you can click the "Donate to Me" button.
 Follow the instructions in the online donation form to make a donation.

 Additionally, you may call in your minimum fundraising with your credit card.
-Please call 713-394-2918 and ask to speak to the Accounts Receivable Department.
+Please call our Fundraising Support Center at 855-372-1331.